fallingleaf/investo/README.md

 ==================================

-Python script used to crawl all stock positions in ETFs: ARKK, ARKQ, ARKW, ARKF and compare the difference in holdings.
+Python script used to crawl all stock positions in ETFs: ARKK, ARKQ, ARKW, ARKF and compare the difference in holdings to previous date.
 It will print out which stocks are recently bought, sold or closed by ARK.

 ## How to use it